yyoung-50/vault-troubleshooting-lab/scenarios/02-policy-deny.md

 ---
 **Reproduce the issue**

-2. Create a token with a restricted policy, "default"(simulating a misconfigured policy):
+2. Create a token with a restricted policy, "default" - (simulating a misconfigured policy):

 Run:
 ```bash